rsmith52/Parallax-Engine/README.md

 * Dragon area as beautiful valleys, white stone, green grass, maybe some brown mountain mixed in or as caves.
 Rive/lake that is a dragon shap with island cave?
 * Rome/Greece area should have fall colors
 * Bamboo in dark mountain caves exterior
+* Mini games / quests in each region/area
+* In tidepool tropics area (and maybe others) - some islands connected by shallow waters you can walk across, maybe tides change too?
+Make it accessible only sometimes

+## Pokemon to include
+* Marshadow
+* Applin line
+* Sneasel line and all evolutions
+* New primeape evo line
+* H Zoroark
+* Wyrdeer